at-cs-ubbcluj-ro/group-project-at-2019-c-u-m-v-a/README.md

-# Cloud Doorbell
+# Noise Level Monitoring

-The Android Things Doorbell sample demonstrates how to create a “smart” doorbell.
+The Android Things Noise Level Monitoring app allows users to observe the noise levels in a certain area.
-The sample captures a button press from a user, obtains an image via a camera peripheral, processes the image data using Google’s Cloud Vision API, and uploads the image, Cloud Vision annotations and metadata to a Firebase database where it can be viewed by a companion app.
+The implementation proposed uses a Loudity sensor in order to measure the impact on the sensor.
+The value measured is then uploaded to a remote Firebase database.
+The companion app presents a list of the measured values saved in the database.
+Because of this, the mobile app does not have to be in the proximity of the sensor, but rather have access to the database used by the Android Things app.
+The companion app allows the user to set three limits: low, medium and high.
+The list items will be colored according to these set limits, in order to present an accurate display of the noise levels perceived by the user.

 ## Screenshots